nus-cs2103-AY2122S1/ip/docs/README.md

 Adding a deadline task with a formatted date and time:
 `deadline CS2103T quiz /by 18/09/2021 2300`

+###
 ### `Event` - Add event tasks

 Add a new event task to the task list.
 A task name and an event date has to be specified with the command.
 For the date, dude accepts two types of dates, formatted dates and unformatted dates.
 A formatted date allows Duke to recognise the specific date/time.
+More information on formatted dates in Duke can be found above under the deadline command.

 The command to enter a deadline with an unformatted date:
-`event {task name} -at {deadline date}`
+`event {task name} -at {unformatted date}`

 The command to enter a deadline with a formatted date `event {task name} /at {formatted date}`